xerohour/audiblez/README.md

 ## Supported Voices

 Use `-v` option to specify the voice to use.
-Available voices are listed here. the first letter is the language code and the second is the gender of the speaker e.g. `im_nicola` is an italian male voice.
+Available voices are listed here.
+The first letter is the language code and the second is the gender of the speaker e.g. `im_nicola` is an italian male voice.

 | Language | Voices |
 |----------|--------|